Image Hijacks: Adversarial Images can Control Generative Models at Runtime: Building Hijacks via Behaviour Matching

-We note this is just a particular application of the Behaviour Matching algorithm operating over behaviours with soft \emph{logit outputs}.
-We design Prompt Matching this way to try and maximize the strength of the training signal.
+We note that this is simply an application of Behaviour Matching, operating over behaviours with \emph{`soft' logit outputs}.
+We design Prompt Matching this way to maximise the strength of the training signal.
 We could in principle define a behaviour $B_\tc{p}' : C \to \tc{Text}$ as $B_\tc{p}'(\tc{ctx}):=dec(M_\phi(I, \tc{p} \mdoubleplus \tc{ctx}))$, for $dec : \tc{Logits} \to \tc{Text}$ some decoding function, and simply perform Behaviour Matching over the dataset $D'=\cbr{(\tc{ctx}, B_\tc{p}'(\tc{ctx})) \mid \tc{ctx}\in C}$.
 Such a dataset would provide insufficient information to learn a prompt-matching image, as for many input prompts (e.g.~``What is the capital of the United States?''), our choice of $\tc{p}$ (e.g.~``The Eiffel Tower is now in Rome.'') would not meaningfully affect $M_\phi$'s (textual) output.
 This observation is corroborated by prior work in knowledge distillation \citep{hinton2015distilling}, which found that soft targets can often provide `much more information per training case' than hard targets during distillation.